floragunncom/search-guard-docs/overview.md

 A credential provider can either be **challenging** or **non-challenging**.
 A challenging provider actively asks the user for his or her credentials if they are not already present in the request.
 A common way is to display an HTTP basic auth dialogue.

-On the other hand, a non-challenging authenticator always assumes that the credentials are present in the request, and will not ask the user for it in case they are missing.
+A non-challenging authenticator always assumes that the credentials are present in the request, and will not ask the user for it in case they are missing.

 ## Authentication (authc)